 Tines are blades that are used to break and cultivate the soil.
 There are three types of the tine that most gardeners would use, namely the bolo, pick and chisel, and slasher.

 Bolo is used for tilling deep parts while pick and chisel are used to break through the rocky soils.
 Slasher, on the other hand, is used to chop the roots off.

 Front-tine tillers have their blades in the front part of the machine.
 This is one of the best garden tillers if you have a vegetable patch.
 This garden tiller can move between the rows and remove the weeds.

-Rear-tine tillers are bigger as compared to the front-tine tillers.
-If you are looking for a heavy-duty garden tiller, this might be the perfect tiller for you.
-Rear-tine tillers are one of the best garden tillers for wide gardens.
+Rear tine garden tillers are bigger as compared to the front tine garden tillers.
+If you are looking for a heavy duty garden tiller, this might be the perfect tiller for you.
+Rear tine garden tillers are one of the best garden tillers for large gardens.

 You can use this type of tiller if you want to convert your lawn to a flower patch.
 If you wish to use it for vegetable patches, make sure that your plant rows have at least 16 inches between them.